-The Barn Swallow is the most widely distributed and abundant swallow in the world.
-It breeds throughout most of North America, Europe, and Asia and winters in Central and South America, southern Spain, Morocco, Egypt, sub-Saharan Africa, the Middle East, India, Indochina, Malaysia, and Australia.
-Originally nesting primarily in caves, the Barn Swallow has almost completely converted to breeding under the eaves of buildings or inside artificial structures such as bridges and culverts.
-In North America, this shift in nest sites began before European settlement and was virtually complete by the mid-twentieth century; nowadays natural nestings are rarely seen and usually reported in print if they occur.
-As with other swallows that have shifted to nesting on human-made structures, such as the Purple Martin (Progne subis), Barn Swallows now sometimes nest in larger colonies than probably occurred in natural settings.
+The most widely distributed and abundant swallow in the world, the Barn Swallow breeds throughout most of North America and Eurasia, and overwinters in Central and South America, southern Spain, Morocco, Egypt, sub-Saharan Africa, the Middle East, India, Indochina, Malaysia, and Australia.
+Originally nesting primarily in caves, the Barn Swallow has almost completely converted to nesting under the eaves of buildings or on other artificial structures such as bridges and culverts.
+In North America, this shift in nesting sites began before European settlement and was virtually complete by the mid 1900s; nowadays, the Barn Swallow is rarely observed nesting on natural substrates.
+As with other swallows that have shifted to nesting on human-made structures, such as Purple Martin (Progne subis) and Cliff Swallow (Petrochelidon pyrrhonota), the Barn Swallow now frequently nests in colonies that are larger in size than probably occurred in natural settings.

 Several species very similar to the Barn Swallow are found in sub-Saharan Africa, Malaysia, and Australia.
-The relationship among these forms and even the various subspecies within the Barn Swallow is unclear.
-The North American subspecies of Barn Swallow, H. r. erythrogaster, differs as much in morphology and behavior from the nominate race of Europe and western Asia as some closely related species of Hirundo from Africa (A. P. Møller pers. comm.).
-While a limited comparison of genetic variation was inconclusive, the level of differentiation found between Eurasian and North American populations suggests that more than one species may exist within the Barn Swallow as currently classified ( Zink et al. 1995 ).
+The relationships among these species, and among the various subspecies of Barn Swallow, are unclear.
+Subspecies in North America (H. r. erythrogaster) and Asia (H. r. gutturalis) seem to differ as much in morphology and behavior from the nominate race of Europe and western Asia as some closely related species of Hirundo from Africa.
+The level of differentiation found between Eurasian and North American populations suggests that more than one species may exist within the Barn Swallow complex as currently classified (19, 20, 21).